The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 Early on, the “Whirlwind” led 5-2, but soon after there was never more than a frame between them right up until Davis edged in front with a century break at 15-14.

 It was either going to be a decider or a two-frame victory, and sure enough Davis held on – just as he did in their World Championship final three years earlier – to etch his name onto the major trophy for the fourth year in a row.

-It marked Davis’ sixth UK crown in total, a record that stood until just a couple of years ago when Ronnie O’Sullivan finally eclipsed it in York.
+It marked Davis’ sixth UK crown in total, a record that stood until not long ago when Ronnie O’Sullivan finally eclipsed it in York.

-After emerging victorious at the Masters with a humbling 9-0 thrashing of Mike Hallett in London, Davis headed to Sheffield with history in the making.
+After emerging victoriously at the Masters with a humbling 9-0 thrashing of Mike Hallett in London, Davis headed to Sheffield with history in the making.

 A fifth Crucible crown was rarely in doubt and, indeed, it was arguably his most comfortable world title in all until then.

 Davis narrowly edged out John Virgo 10-8 in the first round but lost only 13 more frames in reaching the final – including another demolition of Hallett – before easily overcoming Terry Griffiths in the final.

 The “Nugget”, who would later in 1988 become the first and only snooker player to ever win the BBC Sports Personality of the Year award, was simply unstoppable.